People enjoying coffee, a salad, a yogurt bowl with berries and kiwi, and a cup of tea or coffee at a round white table.

 Person standing indoors holding a woven basket filled with vegetables including carrots, zucchini, leafy greens, tomatoes, and asparagus.

-My mental health challenges were tied to unprocessed trauma, neurodivergence, and a dysregulated nervous system.
+My mental health challenges were tied to unprocessed trauma, undiagnosed ADHD, and a dysregulated nervous system.
 My gut was inflamed, my nutrient status was depleted, and my brain was trying to function without the biochemical support it needed.
 It wasn’t a character flaw.
-It was physiology.

 I was given a new lens.